rundexter/documentation/source/includes/_sdk.md

 ---------|--------|-----------
 email_required | true | Your email

-Log into your rundexter.com account using your email and password.
+Log into your Dexter account using your email and password.

 ### dexter add_key
 > Example: Default key